MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cash-mgmt.md

 [!include [banner](includes/banner.md)]

-This article provides an overview of the cash management capabilities in Microsoft Dynamics 365 Commerce point of sale (POS) and guidance about setting up the cash traceability capability for two-sided transactions.
+This article provides an overview of the cash management capabilities in Microsoft Dynamics 365 Commerce point of sale (POS).
+It also provides guidance about setting up the cash traceability capability for two-sided transactions.

 > [!NOTE]
 > For background information about the cash management capabilities in Commerce, see [Shift and cash drawer management](shift-drawer-management.md).